chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

     1. Words (*a*, *b*, *c*, etc.): Lowercase English letters represent Words.
 Subscripts will occassionally be used to denote Words, (*a*:sub:`1`, *a*:sub:`2`, ... )
     2. Language (**L**): The uppercase English letter *L* in boldface represents a Language.

 In the case of English, Words would correspond to words such as "dog", "cat", etc. A Language would correspond to a set of words such as *{ "dog", "cat", "hamster", ... }* or *{ "tree", "flower", "grass", .... }*.
 The number of Words in a Language is denoted | L |.

+Again, at the risk of unwarranted repetition, Language is assumed to be a *fixed set* known a priori to the construction of the current formal system.
+It not the goal of the formal system to describe the semantic conditions for a Word's eligibility in Language or how a Language is constructed from elementary Characters and Strings into a class of Words through systems like grammar or pragmatics, but rather, given a Language of Words, the formal system seeks to elaborate the syntactical conditions that are imposed on Language by its nature as a set of Strings with ordered Characters.

+Note, Definition 1.2.1 and Definition 1.2.2 relies on the idea that Words are Strings and their meaning is conveyed through the ordered sequence of its concatenated Characters.
+This necessarily precludes from the formal system any languages which do *not* use the ordering of Characters as the primary medium for representing Words.
+While edge cases like sign language exist, nevertheless, the sole constitutive feature of any natural is the *ordering* of some type of Character.
+In the case of sign language, a Character in the formal system might be identified with *"a configuration of fingers"* and a String might be identified with *"configurations over time"*.

 It will sometimes be necessary to refer to indeterminate Words, so notation is introduced for Word Variables,